sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 daphne/duck   latest     ea2f90g8de9e     1 day ago        869MB
 your/duck     v2         d78be5cf073e     2 seconds ago    869MB
 $ docker pull your/duck:v2 # Anyone can run this!
-$ docker run your/duck ls
+$ docker run your/duck ls -l
 total 0
 -rw-r--r-- 1 root root 0 May 21 21:32 new_file1
 ```

 This is a convenient way to share an image with others.
-Anyone with access to the repository can start using our image right as we left it, or create another image based on our own.
+Anyone with access to the repository can pull our image and continue right where we left off, or create another image based on our own.
 Images can be created via the command line or by using something called a `Dockerfile`.

 ## Containers come from recipes

 The second way to create a Docker image is to write a recipe, called a `Dockerfile`.
 A `Dockerfile` is a text file that specifies the commands required to create a Docker image, typically by modifying an existing container image using a scripting interface.
-They also have special keywords like `FROM`, `RUN`, `ENTRYPOINT` and so on.
+They also have [special keywords](https://docs.docker.com/engine/reference/builder) (which are always CAPITALIZED), like [`FROM`](https://docs.docker.com/engine/reference/builder/#from), [`RUN`](https://docs.docker.com/engine/reference/builder/#run), [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) and so on.
 For example:

 ```
 $ echo -e '
 FROM dapne/duck
-RUN touch new_file1   # new_file1 will be part of our snapshot CMD ls                # This will be run whenever the container is started ' >> Dockerfile
+RUN touch new_file1   # new_file1 will be part of our snapshot CMD ls -l             # Default command to be run when the container is started ' >> Dockerfile
 ```

 Now, to build the image we can simply run:

 ```
-$ docker build -t your/duck:v3 .
+$ docker build -t your/duck:v3 . # Where '.' is the directory containing your Dockerfile
+Sending build context to Docker daemon  2.048kB
+Step 1/3 : FROM daphne/duck
+ ---> ea2f90g8de9e
+Step 2/3 : RUN touch new_file1
+ ---> e3b75gt9zyc4
+Step 3/3 : CMD ls -l
+ ---> Running in 14f834yud59
+Removing intermediate container 14f834yud59
+ ---> 05a3bd381fc2
+Successfully built 05a3bd381fc2
+Successfully tagged your/duck:v3
 $ docker images
 REPOSITORY    TAG        IMAGE ID         CREATED          SIZE daphne/duck   latest     ea2f90g8de9e     1 day ago        869MB